HIDZI123/proj_three_Cryptiz/README.md

-A cruto Currency trader/explorer website which tells you realtime information
+A crypto Currency trader/explorer website which tells you realtime information